Morphological typology: Analytic languages

 "I speak Vietnamese" in Vietnamese.
 Note the tonal, single-syllable nature of the words; this is frequent in analytic languages, i.e. ones in which there is little to no inflection and words stand on their own.

 Analytic languages show a low ratio of morphemes to words; in fact, the correspondence is nearly one-to-one.
 Sentences in analytic languages are composed of independent root morphemes.
 Grammatical relations between words are expressed by separate words where they might otherwise be expressed by affixes, which are present to a minimal degree in such languages.
 There is little to no morphological change in words: they tend to be uninflected.
 Grammatical categories are indicated by word order (for example, inversion of verb and subject for interrogative sentences) or by bringing in additional words (for example, a word for "some" or "many" instead of a plural inflection like English -s).
 Individual words carry a general meaning (root concept); nuances are expressed by other words.
 Finally, in analytic languages context and syntax are more important than morphology.

 Analytic languages include some of the major East Asian languages, such as Chinese, and Vietnamese.
 Note that the ideographic writing systems of these languages play a strong role in regimenting linguistic continuity according to an analytic, or isolating, morphology (cf. orthography).

-Additionally, English is moderately analytic, and it and Afrikaans can be considered as some of the most analytic of all Indo-European languages.
+Additionally, English, which is moderately analytic, and Afrikaans can be considered among the most analytic of all Indo-European languages.
 However, they are traditionally analyzed as fusional languages.

 A related concept is the isolating language, one in which there is only one, or on average close to one, morpheme per word.
 Not all analytic languages are isolating; for example, Chinese and English possess many compound words, but contain few inflections for them.